AfreenInnovates/hack/README.md

 - **Image Generation**: The app generates images based on the story using **black-forest-labs/flux-schnell's** text-to-image model.
 Users can also customize the image prompts for better control.
 (Supports up to 5 images.)

 ## Inspiration
-Wanted to build a fun and creative app where users can tweak their prompts, explore storytelling, and enjoy the process.
-This is especially great for children, who can generate stories and images in an interactive way.
+Wanted to develop a playground for creativity—an app that lets users experiment with prompts, explore storytelling, and have fun.
+It’s particularly engaging for children, who can generate unique stories and images in an intuitive and entertaining way.

 ## How We Built It
 - **Backend**: FastAPI serves as the backend, handling prompt processing and communication with Nebius-hosted models.